rezaplus/TWChat-Two-Way-Chat-plugin-for-WordPress/readme.txt

 ## With this plugin, your communication with users is two-way.
 What does that mean? ##
 This means that you can send messages to your customers via WhatsApp, and users can send messages to you via the floating WhatsApp button.

-## See the screenshots and Video below to get an even better idea of the plugins functionality. ##
+## See the screenshots below to get an even better idea of the plugins functionality. ##

 ## WooCommerce support: ##
 WhatsApp button has been added in the orders page and order preview, which you can send your message to the customer with one click.